Git Essentials: Core Mechanics and Daily Operations

 Branching Architecture and Pointer Mechanics

-Branches as lightweight, movable pointers to commits.
-The HEAD reference as a pointer to a pointer tracking current working state.
+Git branches as lightweight, movable pointers to commits.
+The HEAD reference as a pointer to a pointer tracking the current working state.
 Detached HEAD states.
 Branch creation, deletion, and pointer manipulation mechanics.

 State Transitions: Switch, Restore, Reset, and Revert